AleksandrHovhannisyan/aleksandrhovhannisyan.com/_posts/dev/2020-03-11-how-to-add-a-copy-to-clipboard-button-to-your-jekyll-blog.md

 ### 1. Copy-to-Clipboard Include: `_includes/code.html`

-{% capture code %}{% raw %}<div
+{% capture code %}{% raw %}<button
   class="copy-code-button"
-  data-code="{{ include.code | escape }}"
+  aria-label="Copy code block to your clipboard" data-code="{{ include.code | escape }}"
-  title="Copy to clipboard"
-  tabindex="0"
-></div>
+></button>
 ```{{ include.lang }}
 {{ include.code }}
 ```{% endraw %}{% endcapture %}
 {% include code.html file="_includes/code.html" code=code lang="liquid" %}

-We create a `div` and give it a well-named class.
-We also add a native tooltip with the `title` attribute and ensure that the button can receive focus by specifying `tabindex="0"` (for keyboard users).
+We create a `button` and give it a well-named class.
+We also add an `aria-label` for screen readers.

-Below is the accompanying CSS (trimmed down to the essentials).
-Feel free to change this to suit your needs!
+Below is the accompanying Sass (trimmed down to the essentials).
+Feel free to change this to suit your needs.
 Note that some of this will make more sense once we make the copy-to-clipboard button interactive with JavaScript.

 {% capture code %}.copy-code-button {
+    display: flex;
     align-items: center;
+    justify-content: center;
+    border: none;
     cursor: pointer;
-    display: flex;
-    padding-left: 6px;
-    padding-right: 6px;
+    font-size: 1rem;
+    background-color: #616161;
+    color: #e7e7e7;
+    padding: 0.4em 0.5em;
+    border-radius: 5px;

     &::before {
         content: "Copy";